primordialmachine/primordialmachine/libraries/assets/README.md

 # "Assets" library
 This library provides functionality for representing and manipulating assets.

-This library relies on the `dailies.core` library.
+This library relies on the `Core` library.